 They have set up their pilot with their integrated neighbourhood team in Ribblesdale with the support of the GP practices.
-Their first step is training and awareness raising of the local professionals and care providers and developing a how to guide on personal health budgets.
+Their first step has been training and awareness raising of the local professionals and care providers and developing a how to guide on personal health budgets.

-This work is part of their whole system review and the start of their plan to redesign their local end of life services, their three key areas of this are people with neurological conditions, short breaks and respite for children.
-Their initial work is to work with the local hospice and piloting hospice at home providing the whole package through a personal health budget.
+This work is part of a whole system review to redesign local end of life services with a focus on supporting people with neurological conditions, short breaks and respite for children.
+Their initial work has been working with the local hospice and providing hospice at home services through a personal health budget.

 South Derbyshire CCG

-This project is aligned to a programme of transformation focused on the development and investment of local community based services that take hospice care to the patients and de-medicalise dying.
-The work is starting in one locality, Swadlincote, across health, social care and the voluntary sector in association with their local hospice and the NMU day unit.
+The project in South Derbyshire is aligned to a programme of transformation focused on the development and investment of local community based services that take hospice care to the patients and de-medicalise dying.
+The work is starting in one locality, Swadlincote, across health, social care and the voluntary sector in association with their local hospice and day unit.

 Horsham and Mid Sussex CCG and Crawley CCG

 Here the work is forming part of the development of the wider programme of transformation for patients with complex long term conditions.
-It will test the viability of an enhanced pathway between complex LTCs locality MDTs and the traditional end of life teams.
-The work seeks to align the team’s processes with EOL planning, to bring forward the conversations and subsequent care choice into the last 12 months of life rather than the last few weeks of life.
+It will test the viability of an enhanced pathway between multidisciplinary teams supporting people with long term conditions and traditional end of life teams.
+The work seeks to align the team’s processes with end of life planning, to bring forward the conversations and subsequent care choice into the last 12 months of life rather than the last few weeks of life.

 Northern, Eastern and Western (NEW) Devon

-New Devon CCG are looking to redesign the pathway for personal health budgets at the end of life, to streamline processes, including reviewing current processes used in CHC to ensure they are appropriate for the end of life.
-To work with their local volunteer agencies to develop local expertise in support planning.
+New Devon CCG are redesigning the pathway for personal health budgets at the end of life, by streamlining local processes, including reviewing current processes used in Continuing Healthcare to ensure they are appropriate for the end of life.
+They are working with local voluntary and community sector organisations to develop local expertise in support planning.

 - Birmingham Cross City CCG